Offshore Racing 2025: When AI Surpasses F1 and Reinvents Sailing

 Behind the algorithms, there's metal.
 Silicon.
 Miniaturized steel.

-Harken pressure sensors illustrate the level of requirement: 414 bar maximum pressure (equivalent to 6,000 psi), for only 90 grams on the scale.
-Output in industrial 4-20 mA signal, compatible with any data acquisition system.
-It's these micro-components, invisible to the eye, that enable hundreds of millions of readings per race.
+Harken pressure sensors illustrate the level of precision required: 414 bar maximum pressure (the equivalent of 6,000 psi), weighing only 90 grams.
+Output as a 4-20 mA industrial signal, compatible with any data acquisition system.
+These are the micro-components, invisible to the naked eye, that enable the hundreds of millions of readings per race.

-The software ecosystem is structuring in parallel.
-Platforms like Kwindoo, SAP Sailing Analytics, Oracle Racing Analytics, or Sailmon are emerging to democratize access to performance data.
+The software ecosystem is structuring itself in parallel.
+Platforms like Kwindoo, SAP Sailing Analytics, Oracle Racing Analytics, and Sailmon are emerging to democratize access to performance data.
 What was reserved for America's Cup teams five years ago is beginning to trickle down to amateur and semi-professional offshore racing.

-Industrial transfers: from Vendée Globe to CMA CGM cargo ships
+Industrial transfers: from the Vendée Globe to CMA CGM cargo ships

 100% of the 2024 Vendée Globe fleet was equipped with Watt&Sea hydrogenerators.
-A technology born from offshore racing in 2008, which became standard in sixteen years.
-The pattern repeats, always identical: competition invents, cruising adopts, industry deploys.
+A technology born from offshore racing in 2008, now standard in sixteen years.
+The pattern repeats, always the same: competition invents, recreational sailing adopts, industry deploys.

-Predictive maintenance (the same technology that detects hydraulic anomalies on F50s) reduces breakdowns by nearly 70% on merchant vessels and decreases fuel consumption by up to 15%.
+Predictive maintenance (the same technology that detects hydraulic anomalies on F50s) can reduce unexpected breakdowns by nearly 70% and cut fuel consumption by 8 to 15% according to studies.
 When a shipowner calculates the return on investment, the answer comes in under two years.
 The environmental argument and the economic argument converge — which, in shipping, doesn't happen often.

 Vision 2030: smart foils, generative AI, and partial autonomy